-MA IN INTEGRATED MARKETING COMMUNICATION
+MASTER OF ARTS [MA] | INTEGRATED MARKETING COMMUNICATION

-The Master of Arts in Integrated Marketing Communication (IMC) programme is a graduate programme designed to prepare students for versatile careers such as Marketing, Advertising, Public Relations, Marketing Research, Brand Management, International Marketing, among others.
+The Master of Arts in Integrated Marketing Communication (IMC) programme prepares students for versatile careers such as Marketing, Advertising, Public Relations, Marketing Research, Brand Management, International Marketing, among others.
 The 2-year part-time programme is suitable for current practitioners in marketing and communications, as well as other professionals with an interest in the area of Marketing and Public Relations.

-The Master's will be awarded upon the successful completion of 36 credit hours over 2 years.
-All students are required to take: seven (7) core courses (worth 3 or 4 credits each) and three (3) electives (worth 4 credits each), and then a capstone course regarding a final IMC campaign (worth 6 credits).
+The Master's will be awarded upon the successful completion of 36 credit hours.
+All students are required to register for the following: seven (7) core courses and three (3) electives and then a capstone course, the final IMC campaign.

-At least a Second Class Honours Degree from a recognized University, or other academic or professional qualifications deemed to be equivalent, by the Admissions Committee.
+Applicants should have at least a Second Class Honours Degree from a recognized University, or other academic or professional qualifications deemed to be equivalent, by the Admissions Committee.

-CORE COURSES: (All seven courses must be taken.)
+CORE COURSES: (21 credits)

-IMCC6110: Statistical Methods in Marketing Research and Analysis IMCC6120: Brand Equity Management IMCC6150: Integrated Marketing Communication: Theory and Practice
+IMCC6110: Statistical Methods in Marketing Research and Analysis

+IMCC6120: Brand Equity Management

+IMCC6150: Integrated Marketing Communication: Theory and Practice

-IMCC6160: Advertising, Media Analysis and Planning IMCC6200: Social Media Marketing IMCC6210: Event Management and Sales Promotion
+IMCC6160: Advertising, Media Analysis and Planning

+IMCC6200: Social Media Marketing

+IMCC6210: Event Management and Sales Promotion